aws-samples/amazon-kinesis-video-streams-producer-embedded-c/samples/kvs-with-webrtc/README.md

 cmake .. -DBUILD_WEBRTC_SAMPLES=ON
 ```

-It may take times because it needs to build external project for WebRTC SDK.
+It may take time to build external projects for WebRTC SDK.

-Run the following command to build project
+Run the following command to build projects.

 ```bash
 cmake --build .